Geoalert/mapflow-docs-en/docs_userguides/get_started.rst

 ^^^^^^^^^^^^^^^^

 Mapflow platform provides Rest API to query for running processings and getting results.
-If you are developing application and want to use API - check :doc:`../docs_api/processing_api`
+If you are developing application and want to use API - check :doc:`../docs_api/processing_api` and contact us at help@geoalert.io